Jesterhearts/ratatui-wgpu/README.md

 8. rustybuzz: Text shaping is _hard_ and way out of scope for this library.
 There will always be an external dependency on some other library to do this for me.
 Rustybuzz happens to be (imo) the current best choice.
+9. skrifa: ttf_parser (used by rustybuzz) makes it difficult to directly access the data for colr v0 paths and painting and instead forces you to handle colr v1 paths if they're present on the font.
+   There's currently a bug in radial gradients, making v1 not render correctly and requiring me to only support v0.
+Skrifa makes it easy to only paint v0 paths.
 9. thiserror: I don't want to write the Error trait by hand.
 I might consider removing this if doing so doesn't turn out to be so bad.
 10. unicode-bidi: I don't want to implement the unicode bidi algorithm by hand, and even if I did,